haskell-github-trust/replace-megaparsec/README.md

-* Regular expressions are only able to pattern-match [regular](https://en.wikipedia.org/wiki/Chomsky_hierarchy#The_hierarchy) grammers.
+* Regular expressions are only able to pattern-match [regular](https://en.wikipedia.org/wiki/Chomsky_hierarchy#The_hierarchy) grammars.
-  Megaparsec parsers are able pattern-match context-free grammers, and even context-sensitive grammers, if needed.
+  Megaparsec parsers are able pattern-match context-free grammars, and even context-sensitive grammars, if needed.
 See below for an example of lifting a `Parser` into a `State` monad for context-sensitive pattern-matching.